 Texts in Conversation

-Revelation echoes an image from the Wisdom of Solomon, where God’s word or Torah descends from heaven like a warrior with a sharp sword to bring judgment.
-Revelation's use of this theme places it in continuity with this Jewish wisdom tradition.
+Revelation echoes the Wisdom of Solomon, where God’s word or Torah descends from heaven like a warrior with a sharp sword to bring judgment.
+Revelation echoes this image, placing it in continuity with this Jewish wisdom tradition.

 Share: